RainingChain/PkCompletionist/README.md

 ## Pokemon Completionist Utilities

-Utilities for the Pokemon 100% Checklist Challenge that can be embedded in a website.
+Utilities for the Pokemon 100% Checklist Challenge that can be embedded in a website or ran as standalone .exe.

 ### Features
 - Extract obtained elements from .sav